The Running Grave: Plot

 Sir Colin Edensor, a retired civil servant, approaches Cormoran Strike and Robin Ellacott's detective agency seeking assistance extricating his son Will from the Universal Humanitarian Church (UHC), an organization claiming to be a benevolent charity but often called a cult.
-Strike realizes that he once lived at the former commune where the cult’s headquarters are now located, Chapman Farm near Aylmerton in Norfolk, during his transient childhood with his mother and sister Lucy.
+Strike realizes that he had lived at the former commune where the cult’s headquarters are now located, Chapman Farm near Aylmerton in Norfolk, during his transient childhood with his mother and sister Lucy.
 Lucy confesses to Strike that she was molested there, to his shock.
 Robin volunteers to go undercover at the current-day Chapman Farm to gather intelligence about the cult and attempt to get Will out.
 From former cult members they gather information about the cult, which starves and physically exhausts new members as part of indoctrination, and coerces women into complying with all sexual demands.

 At Chapman Farm, Robin meets the heads of the UHC, including founder and leader Jonathan Wace; his wife Mazu Wace, who procured Lucy for the doctor who molested her; and Becca Pirbright, sister of former UHC member Kevin Pirbright, who left the cult and provided information to Sir Colin Edensor before apparently committing suicide.
 Meanwhile, Strike looks into the circumstances of this and other mysterious deaths connected to the UHC, including multiple suicides, and the 1995 drowning of the Waces’ seven-year-old daughter Daiyu, who is now venerated as the "Drowned Prophet" in the UHC's mythology.

 Robin finds Will at the farm, and realizes he has fathered a child there, Qing, with a teenaged girl named Lin.
 However, he rejects Robin’s attempts to get closer to him.
 Another church leader, Jonathan’s son Taio Wace, shows sexual interest in Robin, which she struggles to rebuff due to the church’s doctrines on sex.
 Church leaders use demonstrations of apparent supernatural ability as part of church indoctrination and ritual, and dole out harsh punishments to those who question or challenge church teachings.
 In a barn, she finds Polaroid pictures featuring young people in pig masks performing sexual acts, and is able to smuggle the pictures out to Strike.
 Under the punishing food and work routines, Robin begins to lose weight and suffer nervous symptoms.

 On the outside, Strike misses and continues to struggle with his feelings for Robin, who is dating policeman Ryan Murphy.
 He is contacted multiple times by a deteriorating Charlotte, his ex-girlfriend, but refuses contact despite her claim that she has cancer.
 He makes contact with more former members of the UHC, including Jonathan’s resentful adult daughter Abigail, and interviews witnesses to Daiyu’s drowning.
 He learns of strange behavior by former cult member Cherie Gittins, who was with Daiyu on the beach the day she drowned, but is unable to track her down.
 He learns that Charlotte has committed suicide after leaving him several voicemails, and struggles with guilt and regret.